nightness/universal-react-dropdown/README.md

-Certainly!
-Here's the updated README content with expanded details for the nested types such as `ComponentStyle`, `DropdownStyle`, `Placeholder`, and `Border`.

----

-# PLACEHOLDER_NAME
+# universal-react-dropdown

-PLACEHOLDER_NAME is a customizable React Dropdown component designed for flexible integration into React applications.
+universal-react-dropdown is a customizable React Dropdown component designed for flexible integration into React applications.
 This component allows for easy customization of styles and behavior, making it suitable for various use cases.

 ## Installation